philippinespire/genetic_div_hamilo/Scripts/Upstream_Analyses/ADMIXTURE_code.md

 # ADMIXTURE code

 Code for running `ADMIXTURE` to assess population structure.
-Requires input (`bim` & `bed` files) created with PLINK.
-Instructions for installing PLINK & ADMIXTURE can be found in `/popgen_analyses/README.md`.
+Requires input (`bim` & `bed` files) created with `plink`.
+Run on an HPC cluster (Wahab at ODU) before transferring output files to local computer for downstream analyses and visualization in R.

 ## Install plink and admixture